axvr/axvr.github.io/projects/ascribe/index.md

 ---
 title: "Ascribe"
-subtitle: "A simpler alternative to EditorConfig"
+subtitle: "A simpler alternative to EditorConfig."
 ---

 Ascribe is a standard for software development tools (specifically editors) to